Eetezadi/Railway-DENO2-DENO_KV/README.md

-# Deno 2 with Deno KV Starter Template for Railway
+# Deno 2 with Deno KV Starter Template for Railway / Coolify

 A production-ready starter template showcasing Deno KV with a web interface.
 While Railway's default runtime doesn't support Deno 2 yet, this template provides a custom Docker configuration to ensure full compatibility.
+It works as well on Coolify.

 This repo is also ready for Github Codespaces.